The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture

 Thus, under azeotropic conditions, the reversible work required to exchange a particle of species A for one of species B, as encoded in $\Delta_{\rm E}\mu$, is identical in the liquid and vapor phases.

 Inspired by the observation that the azeotropic composition appears relevant across a broad range of $P$ and $T$, we investigate the behavior of the exchange potential away from coexistence.
-To this end, in Fig.~\ref{fig:gprime} we show how $\Delta_{\rm E}\mu$ varies with $x_{\rm B}$ for different $P$ and $T$\tcr{; note that these results are obtained directly from the PeTS EoS}.
+To this end, in Fig.~\ref{fig:3}a we show how $\Delta_{\rm E}\mu$ varies with $x_{\rm B}$ for different $P$ and $T$\tcr{; note that these results are obtained directly from the PeTS EoS}.
 At subcritical temperatures, we see that $\Delta_{\rm E}\mu(x_{\rm B})$ obtained at different pressures collapse into two distinct branches, corresponding to the vapor and liquid states.
 Strikingly, we observe that these two branches cross at $x_{\rm B}^{\rm (az)}$.
 At supercritical temperatures, while no longer separated into liquid and vapor branches, the observation that $\Delta_{\rm E}\mu\big(x_{\rm B}^{\rm (az)}\big)$ is equal for all $P$ persists. \tcr{Across the temperature range we consider, these results imply that}